While visiting colleges in Maine with Meadow, Tony meets an old acquaintance. Carmela and Father Phil grow closer back at home.

 Tony and Meadow are making a tour of potential New England colleges.
 But this trip has a little bit more drama than the typical college tour – Tony and Mead are lucky to make it back home alive.
 As intense as the plot gets in New England, what goes on in New Jersey is arguably just as compelling and interesting.
 I hesitate to call one the “A” storyline and the other the “B” storyline when both are equally gripping and important.
 I think Chase signals the equality between the New England and New Jersey scenarios by introducing Carmela’s storyline with camerawork that is as clever as the shot that opened the hour.
 The camera circles at the Soprano home (but in the opposite direction as it circled in the episode’s opening shot), and it continues to spin for some time, creating a mood of giddy excitement as Phil and Carmela greet each other:

 The camera comes to a stop just as Father Phil delivers his punchline: “I also have a confession to make, Carm.
 I have a jones for your baked ziti.”
 There is clearly a mutual attraction between the housewife and the priest.
 The sexual tension between them is palpable.
-Carmela’s emotions climb even higher when she convinces herself that Tony is having an affair with his therapist.
-(It was in the Pilot that she first mistook Dr. Melfi to be a man and Tony refrained from correcting the mistake.)
+Carmela’s emotions climb even higher upon learning that Dr. Melfi is a female, and then convinces herself that Tony is having an affair with his therapist.
+(It was in the Pilot that she first mistook Dr. Melfi to be a man and Tony decided not to correct her mistake.)
 AJ is spending the night at his friend’s, leaving Phil and Carm all alone with food and wine and that film about unconsummated passion, The Remains of the Day.

 Both the New England and New Jersey storylines heat up quickly, but not necessarily in ways we would have expected.
 In Maine, Tony is surprisingly open to his daughter’s inquiries about the Mafia.
 But this storyline quickly becomes about more than just the relationship between a Mafioso father and his intelligent daughter – it also becomes about Tony’s attempt to hunt down Mafia rat Fabian Petrulio.
 This is clearly the more “masculine” plotline, something that would appeal more to those viewers who tune in to The Sopranos for “hits-and-tits.”
 The New Jersey storyline in this hour is one that, in a sense, has more “feminine” appeal.
 As this plot thickens, it becomes not just about Carmela’s Thorn Birds-type attraction to Father Phil, but also about her deeper existential crisis; she has, in her words, “forsaken what is right for what is easy.”